Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

-The cross--sectional area, $\delta \mathcal{X}$, of a thin bundle is obtained through the solutions of the geodesic deviation vector aligned with the semi--major and the semi--minor axes of the cross--sectional ellipse.
+The cross-sectional area, $\delta \mathcal{X}$, of a thin bundle is obtained through the solutions of the geodesic deviation vector aligned with the semi-major and the semi-minor axes of the cross-sectional ellipse.
 We denote those two solutions as,

-where $\{\Vec{e}{_+},\Vec{e}{_-}\}$ is the unit basis aligned with the semi--major and semi--minor axes.
-The corresponding magnitude of the deviation vector components are denoted by $|D_+|$ and $|D_-|$.
+where $\{\Vec{e}{_-},\Vec{e}{_+}\}$ is the unit basis aligned with the semi-minor and semi-major axes.
+The corresponding magnitude of the deviation vector components are denoted by $|D_-|$ and $|D_+|$.

-Note that the semi--major and the semi--minor axes of the cross--section of the bundle do not necessarily align with the Sachs basis.
+Note that the semi-minor and the semi-major axes of the cross-section of the bundle do not necessarily align with the Sachs basis.
 It is the latter one that we use in our calculations.
-Let us denote the angle between the Sachs basis, $\{\Vec{s}{_1},\Vec{s}{_2}\}$, and the basis that is aligned with the semi--major and semi--minor axes of the cross--sectional ellipse, $\{\Vec{e}{_+},\Vec{e}{_-}\}$, by $\Theta$ so that those two bases are related to each other via a $2\times 2$ rotation matrix, i.e.,
+We often have two arbitrary solutions of the screen-projected geodesic deviation equation, $\vec{\xi}_{\perp}$ and $\vec{\tilde{\xi}}_{\perp}$, whose components are calculated in the Sachs basis.
+Nevertheless, one can use those two arbitrary linearly independent solutions to study the geometry of the cross section; instead of the solutions, $\vec{Y}{_-}$ and $\vec{Y}{_ +}$, aligned with the semi-minor and the semi-major axes \cite{Perlick:2010}.
+To see this, let us denote the angle between the Sachs basis, $\{\Vec{s}{_1},\Vec{s}{_2}\}$, and the basis that is aligned with the semi-minor and semi-major axes of the cross-sectional ellipse, $\{\Vec{e}{_-},\Vec{e}{_+}\}$, by $\Theta$.
+We denote the angle between the two sets of solutions with $\Upsilon$ as in Figure \ref{fig:Solutions_null bundle}.